 - Foreign travel paid by non-SLAC entities or non-DOE funds still require foreign pre-trip request approval.

 - If you plan on conducting business while on vacation, you may need to fill out a foreign pre-trip request.
 For more information, please refer to the Foreign Travel Policy Memo and FAQ.

 - Trips to some select countries require that you receive additional mandatory training as a pre-requisite to the Department of State approving your trip.
 Please view our Security Training page for more information on these mandatory trainings.

 - If you are traveling to a Sensitive Country, it may take longer than normal to get your trip approved.
-A current list of Sensitive Countries can be found on the HR Website.

 - Effective immediately, travel to China and Taiwan must have DOE/HEP/BES funding.
 Any trips funded by a Chinese host will not be approved.
 In addition, the traveler is required to provide an official briefing after their trip.
 This official briefing should include names of people met during the trip, purpose of the trip, and any outcomes or actions.
 Please use our briefing form when creating your briefing.
 SLAC Travel Office will then forward the briefing to the Office of Science.

 Egencia is SLAC's preferred booking tool, and is recommended for travelers due to its negotiated rates, compatibility with Concur, and built in International SOS feed.
 Visit our Booking page for more information on using Egencia.

 If you need an internationally-enabled smart phone, please complete the Cellular Phone Request Form and contact email@example.com for more information.
 Note that you will need an approved travel request to receive a loaner phone.